WPTravelteam/wp-travel/readme.txt

 = 3.0.2 =
 Release Date:

-* Fixes: Single Page Group Pax Fixes.
+* Fixes: Shows No Size limit when No max-limit.
 * Fixes: Single Pricing Date Selector fixes for duration option.

 = 3.0.1 =